Herrlee G. Creel: Early years

 Creel was promoted to the rank of associate professor in 1941 and full Professor in 1949.
 He served as a Lieutenant Colonel of military intelligence in the United States Army from 1943 to 1945 during the Second World War.
-He remained as a professor until 1964, when he became the Martin A. Ryerson Distinguished Service Professor of Chinese History until 1974.
+He remained as a professor until 1964, becoming the Martin A. Ryerson Distinguished Service Professor of Chinese History until 1974, when he published his Shen Pu-Hai.

 Societies and publishing

 Creel was a member of the Committee on Chinese Studies of the American Council of Learned Societies, a member of its Committee on Far Eastern Studies, and the President of the American Oriental Society.
 He was also a member of the Association for Asian Studies as well as a member of the American Philosophical Society.

 The most influential of Creel’s books include The Birth of China (1936), the first detailed account of the significance of the archaeological excavations at Anyang, which quickly attracted global interest; Studies in Early Chinese Culture (1937) which was an influential collection of monographic essays; Literary Chinese by the Inductive Method, vols.
 I–III (1938–52), a groundbreaking and controversial attempt to teach literary Chinese through carefully glossed excerpts of standard classical texts; Newspaper Chinese by the Inductive Method (1943), an effort to apply identical pedagogical techniques to the analysis of Chinese newspapers; Confucius, the Man and the Myth (1949), a critical analysis of the philosopher Confucius; Chinese Thought from Confucius to Mao Tse-tung (1953), a survey of Chinese thought; The Origins of Statecraft in China, Vol. 1: The Western Chou Empire (University of Chicago Press, 1970), a judicial account of the polity of the Western Zhou dynasty; What is Taoism? and Other Studies in Chinese Cultural History (University of Chicago Press, 1970) and Shen Pu-hai: A Chinese Political Philosophy of the Fourth Century B.C.
-(1974), a monograph on Shen Buhai, an early Chinese specialist on administrative technique.
+(1974), a monograph on Shen Buhai, an early Chinese specialist in administrative technique.